IEEEBerkeley/hope-www/checklist.rst

 .. warning::

-  This course is still under development.
+  This checklist is still a work in progress.

 .. contents::